dkwapisz/Hypercomplex-NN/phase_plans_and_conclusions/phase5_plan.md

-## Phase 5 - CNN color space comparison (3-dim no transformation vs 4-dim transformation)
+## Phase 5 - CNN color space comparison 3-dim, no transformations

 The aim of this phase is to make a final comparison between CNNs and HCNNs with the number of layers and filters that were used in the previous phases.
 The colour space transformations that were the best in the previous 4 phases were